 Next, I stopped and did the lid.

 Lid with hole in it, 8 x 11 inches.
-I took the insulation off for cutting it with the jigsaw so it wouldn't get chewed up.
+I put the insulation on the lid after cutting the hole in it so the edges wouldn't be messy.

-The hole with the insulation back on the underneath.
+The hole with the insulation on the underneath.

 I put a bead of hot glue between the insulation and the plastic, to keep it secure.